MeteoSwiss/c4dl-multi/README.md

 # Downloading data

-The dataset can be found at the following Zenodo repository: https://doi.org/10.5281/zenodo.6325370.
+The dataset can be found at the following Zenodo repositories: https://doi.org/10.5281/zenodo.6325370 and https://doi.org/10.5281/zenodo.7157986.
+Follow the instructions there on where to place the data.

-Download the NetCDF file.
-You can place it in the `data` directory but elsewhere on the disk works too.

 # Pretrained models